damdafayton/capstone-location-api/README.md

 ![](./capstone_location_ss-wide.gif)

-# Location API - Capstone Project
+# Location API - Who is My Neighbor

 This application detects the location (country, city/state) of the visitor from the IP and shows the neighboring countries.